flojoy-ai/docs/docs/instruments-database/Power Supplies/Keysight-B2962A/Keysight-B2962A.md

 <div>

-The Keysight B2962A source / measure unit (SMU) is a 6.5-digit low noise power source that provides a power supply and source solution that meets the difficult measurement challenges researchers, designers, and developers face working on advanced components, circuits, and materials.
+The Keysight (Agilent) B2962A source / measure unit (SMU) is a 6.5-digit low noise power source that provides a power supply and source solution that meets the difficult measurement challenges researchers, designers, and developers face working on advanced components, circuits, and materials.

 </div>